Sanitation Standards for Butane to be Used in Food

 Article 3

-N-butane to be used in food shall meet the requirements according to the following standards:
+N-butane to be used in food shall comply with the requirements according to the following standards:

 ┌──────────┬───────────────────┐